 - Is there any further information we should consider in assessing your candidacy?

 Course work in this 12-credit program is focused on research project management, collection of quantitative and qualitative data, analysis, and presentations of findings.
 Students learn how to write surveys, conduct interviews, moderate focus groups and perform ethnographic research.
 They are trained to use Qualtrics for online survey writing and SPSS and R for analysis of data.
 Meeting and working with our program partners from the private sector and the public sector is another staple of the program that fosters the acquisition of even more practical and applied skills in data collection and management.
 For more information, please visit the Data Collection and Management (Certificate) program listing in the University Catalog.

 If you have any general questions regarding the application process and requirements, please email or call us:

-If you have specific inquiries regarding your program of interest, please contact the Data Collection and Management (Certificate) Program Coordinator:
+If you have specific inquiries regarding your program of interest, please contact the Data Collection and Management (Certificate) Online Program Coordinator: